 But I would have to judge for myself.
 Would reality live up to expectation?
 Would mind and taste buds be blown, triggering visions of plasticine porters with looking glass ties?
 There was no more time for imagining.
 At JFK, I buckled in for the long flight to Narita International.

 A key first impression: The baseline of food quality in Tokyo is simply higher than it is in most American cities.
-The underground levels of the department stores, such as Isetan and Takashimaya, are occupied by giant, acres-big food halls that recall Harrods in London but are better than Harrods, with stalls offering everything from exquisitely curated melons to gelato to tempura to baked goods (U.S.-style breads, pastries, and doughnuts are increasingly popular) to takoyaki, griddle-cooked dough balls with chewy chunklets of octopus inside them.
+The underground levels of the department stores, such as Isetan and Takashimaya, are occupied by giant, acres-big food halls (read about our favorites) that recall Harrods in London but are better than Harrods, with stalls offering everything from exquisitely curated melons to gelato to tempura to baked goods (U.S.-style breads, pastries, and doughnuts are increasingly popular) to takoyaki, griddle-cooked dough balls with chewy chunklets of octopus inside them.

 Then there are the informal joints devoted to yakitori, or chicken skewers, and fried, breaded pork cutlets called tonkatsu.
 (If you’re wondering how good a pork cutlet can possibly be, very: a juicy rapture of greaseless, panko-crusted succulence the likes of which most Americans will sadly never know.)
 Nearly all of these places exist beyond the concern of the Michelin inspectors, as did the first place I fell into off of the airplane, Andy’s Shin Hinomoto, an izakaya only a stone’s throw from where I was staying.